Ayush-k-Shukla/system-design-learning/webapp/docs/High Level Design/Uncategorized/browser-cache-control.md

-# HTTP Cache Control
+# 🗂️ HTTP Cache Control

-1. The http `cache-control` header contains some directives in both request and response that control [caching](../Scalability-files/Caches.md) in browser and shared caches(CDN, proxies).
+1. The HTTP `cache-control` header contains some directives in both requests and responses that control [caching](../Scalability-files/Caches.md) in browsers and shared caches (CDNs, proxies).
-2. We can only modify `CORS-safelisted response header` with cache-control directives as `Forbidden-request header` can not be updated programatically (user agent update this).
+2. We can only modify `CORS-safelisted response header` with cache-control directives, as `Forbidden-request header` cannot be updated programmatically (the user agent updates this).

 ## Cache-Control Directives in Requests vs. Responses